FoalTS/foal/docs/api-section/openapi-and-swagger-ui.md

           description: successful operation
 ```

-- The decorators `@ApiServer`, `@ApiSecurity` and `@ApiExternalDocs` have a different behavior depending on if they decorate the root controller or a subcontroller / a method.
+- The decorators `@ApiServer`, `@ApiSecurityRequirement` and `@ApiExternalDocs` have a different behavior depending on if they decorate the root controller or a subcontroller / a method.

 *Example with the root controller*